taffycurate/taffycurate/README.md

 ## 🚀 Features

 * **🏷️ Dynamic Tagging:** Don't get stuck in folders.
 Add unlimited tags to videos and create smart, auto-updating lists.
+* **📱 Local Video Support:** Import videos directly from your device storage.
+Play, share natively, or open local files in external players without internet.
 * **🔒 Offline-First & Private:** Your library data (tags, notes, lists) stays 100% on your device.
 No extra servers, no cloud, no tracking.
-* **📂 Collection Management:** Import playlists with a single click, group lists into folders, and curate your library.
+* **📂 Collection Management:** Import YouTube playlists with a single click, group lists into folders, and curate your library.
-* **🔍 Advanced Search:** Never lose a video.
-Filter instantly by tag, name, or date.
+* **🔍 Smart Filtering & Search:** Never lose a video.
+Instantly filter your library by "YouTube" or "Local" content, tags, names, or dates.

 ---